-Our mission is for urban youth to explore Boston, inspire one another and engage their curiosity.
+Our Mission is for urban youth to explore Boston, inspire one another and engage their curiosity.

 We emphasize the natural process of play and creativity, drawing on a kid’s sense of wonder to discover their neighborhoods in new and different ways.
-A skilled staff leads the way, but kids take command of the expeditions with their enthusiasm and imagination.
+A skilled staff leads the way, but kids take command of the explorations with their enthusiasm and imagination.

 Boston Explorers is licensed by the City of Boston Board of Health and complies with all regulations and safety standards for MA Recreational Camps for Children.